NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SlicerGCP/README.md

 Replicate Slicer running GCP machine with instructions and write them down for the public

+Important notes:

+* The instructions don't account for security concerns so *don't put any data or passwords on the virtual machine* if you want to keep it secret.
+* The Google Cloud Platform costs real money once your free trial is over.  _Be sure to shut down anything you aren't using_ or your credit card will eventually be charged.
+* Be careful with your login information.
+If someone takes over your account they _can run up a huge bill that you will be responsible for paying_.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->